riv5181/riv5181.github.io/mqlighttutorial.md

 1. While the Application is restaging, click the widget representing `MQLight-Receiver-<yourname>`

-1. Add or Bind the Application with the newly created MQ Light Service.
+1. Bind the Application with the newly created MQ Light Service.

 1. Restart the `MQLight-Receiver-<yourname>` Application.